Stateful Iteration State-Carry: Typed Persistent State for Long Agent Loops¶

 read_state(field),update_state(field, value),list_recent_attempts(n).
 The agent invokes these when it needs context, instead of expecting full history in the transcript. - Persist state via a checkpointer, not in-memory.
 InMemorySaver loses everything on restart and undermines durability (Towards AI, 2026); production loops use Redis, Postgres, or DynamoDB-backed stores (AWS, 2026).

 - Trim the message window to recent turns only.
-The state object — not the transcript — is the source of truth for prior iterations.
+The state object is the source of truth for prior iterations, not the transcript.

 The causal mechanism is purely about where state lives, not about model reasoning.
-A stateless loop encodes the experimental record in the message transcript, which the inference call must re-process every turn — the provider re-bills the full prefix on each call.
-A stateful loop encodes the same record in a typed object outside the prompt and exposes it through tools, so per-call input is bounded by the working set the current step touches, not by cumulative history.
+A stateless loop encodes the experimental record in the message transcript.
+The inference call must re-process that transcript every turn, and the provider re-bills the full prefix on each call.
+A stateful loop encodes the same record in a typed object outside the prompt and exposes it through tools.
+Per-call input is bounded by the working set the current step touches, not by cumulative history.
 The asymptotic effect (O(N²) → O(N)) is a direct consequence of decoupling the experimental record from the transcript (Jabbarvaziri, 2026).
-The 90% and 52% reductions are not optimisations on top of the same architecture — they are the gap between a quadratic and a linear cost curve at finite iteration counts.
+The 90% and 52% reductions are the gap between a quadratic and a linear cost curve at finite iteration counts, not optimizations on top of the same architecture.

 Conditions under which the pattern is worse than the alternative: